jamespankhurst/letcomm/README.md

 # letcomm

+Times have changed.

+Property ownership in the UK is becoming a distant hope, rather than an expectation.

+For many nowadays, and for future generations renting is for life.

+The current rights and controls for the tenant are outrageous, and HAVE to completely overhauled.
+(What happened to Section 21 removal as promised Mr B J).

 In the pre-internet ninties, I was involved in developing insurance claim software, with particular reference to property maintenance.

 I developed the first web version of this software in classic ASP, claimtrack.co.uk, then re-coded for .NET to produce the current version trackpro.co.uk.